Performance-Driven QUBO for Recommender Systems on Quantum Annealers: CONCLUSION

 \section{CONCLUSION}

-This paper proposed PDQUBO, a performance-driven QUBO method for recommender systems on quantum anneals, and it outperforms the state-of-the-art baselines models in terms of recommendation performance.
-Furthermore, based on the PDQUBO, we examined the stability of QA on the performance of recommendation problems and the necessity of the quadratic term in a QUBO-based recommender systems.
+{This paper proposes PDQUBO, a performance-driven QUBO formulation tailored for feature selection in recommender systems on quantum annealers.
+Experimental results demonstrate that PDQUBO outperforms state-of-the-art baselines in terms of recommendation accuracy across various models and datasets.
+Beyond effectiveness, we further investigate the robustness of quantum annealing for recommendation problems by analyzing the stability of solution quality under repeated runs, and explore the necessity of quadratic interaction terms within QUBO formulations.

+Looking forward, future work could extend PDQUBO to support higher-order feature interactions beyond pairwise dependencies, enabling the modeling of more complex feature structures through quantum optimization.
+Moreover, although our current implementation is based on quantum annealers, the underlying formulation is compatible with general-purpose gate-based quantum computers, opening up opportunities for exploring variational quantum algorithms or hybrid quantum-classical solvers in large-scale recommender systems.